mhulse/dotfiles/README.md

 1. In order to avoid putting personal info into version control, and to keep out cruft added by apps (I’m looking at you [Sourcetree](https://www.sourcetreeapp.com/)), the installation script creates a [`.gitignore`](.gitignore) and imports the one found in this repository.

-1. Always show hidden files on macOS: `defaults write http://com.apple.Finder AppleShowAllFiles true`
+1. Always show hidden files on macOS: `defaults write com.apple.finder AppleShowAllFiles -boolean true; killall Finder`

 1. **Font:** [Meslo Nerd Font patched for Powerlevel10k](https://github.com/romkatv/powerlevel10k/blob/master/README.md#fonts) (the config wizard did not prompt me, so I used the manual installation method)